Pooja lights up day for India at World Championship with bronze medal

 The Greco Roman competition began today but none of the four wrestlers could win a match.

-Vijay (55kg), Gaurav Shara (63kg), Kuldeep Malik (72kg) and Harpreet Singh (82kg) all crashed out after losing their Qualification rounds
+Vijay (55kg), Gaurav Sharma (63kg), Kuldeep Malik (72kg) and Harpreet Singh (82kg) all crashed out after losing their Qualification rounds.